davidrihtarsic/Experiental_Learning_of_Robotics/Learning_Activities/pdf/Experiential_Learning_of_Robotics.md

 #### Using curly braces - \{ and \}

-Using curly braces in C++ is important part of riting the programming code.
-Imagine that you want to merge several members of programing code to a single pile.
+Using curly braces in C++ is important part of writing the programming code.
+Imagine that you want to merge several members of programming code to a single pile.
 As we would separate pencils into one pile and markers to another - to be more organized.
 In real life we would do by elastic bundle or rope.
 If you have to choose single character from the keyboard to indicate that several members are combined to the same pile - which character would you choose?
 Probably curly braces {} are the best choice.

 #### Function Name